kids encyclopedia robot

 In April 1963, Marina and her daughter moved in with Ruth Paine (who had recently separated from her husband, Michael).
 Lee Oswald rented a separate room in Dallas and briefly moved to New Orleans during the summer of 1963.
 He returned to Dallas in early October, eventually renting a room in a boarding house in the Oak Cliff neighborhood of Dallas.

 Ruth Paine learned from a neighbor that employment was available at the Texas School Book Depository, and Oswald was hired and began working there on October 16, 1963, as an order filler.
 On October 18, Marina and Ruth Paine had planned a birthday party for Oswald.
 They put up some decorations and got a birthday cake and wine.
 Oswald was so moved by the gesture that he had tears in his eyes.
-He remained emotional throughout the evening, crying and apologizing to Marina for everything he had put her through.
+He remained emotional throughout the evening, crying and apologising to Marina for all the things he had put her through.
 On October 20, Marina gave birth to a second daughter, Audrey Marina Rachel Oswald at Parkland Memorial Hospital.
 Her husband continued to live in Oak Cliff on weekdays, but stayed with her at the Paine household in Irving on weekends, an arrangement that continued until Oswald was arrested for the assassination of President Kennedy.

 Assassination of John F. Kennedy